dnsimple/terraform-provider-dnsimple/docs/resources/domain.md

 * `name` - (Required) The domain name to be created

+# Attributes Reference

+- `id` - The ID of this resource.
+- `account_id` - The account ID for the domain.
+- `auto_renew` - Whether the domain is set to auto-renew.
+- `private_whois` - Whether the domain has WhoIs privacy enabled.
+- `registrant_id` - The ID of the registrant (contact) for the domain.
+- `state` - The state of the domain.
+- `unicode_name` - The domain name in Unicode format.

 ## Import

 DNSimple domains can be imported using their numeric record ID.